open-contracting-archive/pycon-sprint-2014/README.md

 * David Street
 * Nick Zaccardi

-With additional thanks to: Jean-Paul, Ian Ward, Olivier, Bob Lannon for their tips and pointers along the way.
+And to Jean-Paul, Ian Ward, Olivier, Bob Lannon for their time, tips and pointers along the way.

 From the open contracting data team: